High Court rules in favour of pubs in FBD Covid closures case

 They also claimed that by failing to pay out on the policy the insurer was in breach of contract.

-The general insurance market in Ireland does not insure against events like pandemics, it claimed.
+The general insurance market in Ireland does not insure against events such as pandemics, it claimed.

-Only specialist brokers, which he said are based overseas, on a bespoke basis offer an insurance policy that cover the fall-out from something like covid19, FBD also argued.
+Only specialist brokers based overseas offer an insurance policy on a bespoke basis that covers the fallout from something like Covid-19, FBD argued.